 There’s no doubt that mailing documents should no longer be an option for correspondence since it can take up to 4 business days for each delivery.
 Especially now with more and more compliance requirements regarding user access, these manual processes risk serious data breaches and can damage the company’s reputation.

-When searching for a solution, looks for certain signs indicating that the provider cares about protecting your data and meeting compliant standards.
+When searching for a solution, look for certain signs indicating that the provider cares about protecting your data and meeting compliant standards.
 Some rigorous compliance certificates include SOC 2 - Type 1 and 2, ISO 27001, Adobe Approved Trust List, and many more.

 Adopting technology is definitely a win-win for financial managers and companies after successfully implementing automated solutions.
 The Royal Bank of Canada estimates that e-signatures alone save them approximately $8M per year in administrative costs.
 (According to the E-book)